minvws/nl-covid19-notification-app-iccportal/README.md

 * The designs that are used as a basis to develop the apps can be found here: https://github.com/minvws/nl-covid19-notification-app-design
 * The architecture that underpins the development can be found here: https://github.com/minvws/nl-covid19-notification-app-coordination

+## Changelog

+The changelog for the UI perspective of this project can be found in [this document](https://docs.google.com/document/d/18z9gvCDJIGgSyJ-nnvD-97Rj8Z6fjQ0G2nalgY0_aBg/edit?usp=sharing).

 ## Development & Contribution process

 The core team works on the repository in a private fork (for reasons of compliance with existing processes) and will share its work as often as possible.